mvolkmann/blog/src/python/anaconda.md

 press return, and press "Update channels".

 To update packages, select "Updatable" from the drop-down.
-All the packages that have an available update will be displayed and all will be checked by default.
+All the packages that have an available update will be displayed.
 One at a time, click the checkbox in front of a package to update and select "Mark for update" from the popup menu that appears.
 To update to a specific version, right-click the checkbox,